FreekKalter/vim-colorCarousel/Readme.md

 With this plugin you can cycle quickly through two list of colorschemes, one with dark ones and one with lights.
 The supplied function `ColorCarouselNextColor()` does the switching.
-Call ColorCarouselNextColor('light') to switch to the next light colorscheme.
-Call the same function with 'dark' to cycle through the dark ones.
+Call this function with either 'light' or 'dark', to switch light and dark themes respectively.

 In your vimrc file set two lists of colorschemes *g:lightColorCarousel* , *g:darkColorCarousel* to use with this plugin.

-#Mappings

-You can map the the function like this:

-    nnoremap <F8> :call ColorCarouselNextColor('light')<cr>
-    nnoremap <F9> :call ColorCarouselNextColor('dark')<cr>

-This maps cycling throug light colorschemes to *F8*.
-And maps *F9* to the dark ones.

-#Configuration
+# Configuration

-You specifie the lists to cycle through in two global vars.
+You specify the lists to cycle through in two global vars.
 For example, add this to your .vimrc:

     let g:lightColorCarousel = [ 'pyte' ,  'ironman' , 'summerfruit256' ]
     let g:darkColorCarousel = [ 'codeschool' , 'jellybeans' , 'grb256' ]

-If you would like it to remember the last used colorscheme when closing and restarting vim put this in your vimrc:
+If you would like it to remember the last used colorscheme when closing and restarting vim add this too:

     " set the colorscheme used in last session autocmd VimEnter * execute 'colorscheme ' . g:CURRENTCOLOR